Sagnick0907/Prediction-using-Linear-Regression/README.md

 # Task001
-Prediction using Supervised ML - Linear Regression
+Prediction using Supervised ML: Linear Regression
 Aim : To predict the percentage of a student based on the no. of study hours.